 Sommer headshot.

-Sommer’s Recipe Notes
+Sommer’s Recipe Highlights

 Top down view crunchy parmesan garlic wings and ramekin of white dressing.

-Ingredients and Tips
+Key Ingredients and Tips

 • Chicken wings – Trimmed, sometimes called party wings.
 “Trimmed wings” are wings that have any excess skin flaps trimmed off, so they look more appealing.
 You can buy them trimmed or do it yourself.
+I like to find the packs that have been done for me.

-• Butter – Make sure this is melted.
+• Butter – Make sure this is melted. fr easy dunking

 • Italian seasoning – You can use either the store-bought kind, or try our Homemade Italian Seasoning blend.
+Personally, I like my blend!

 • Crushed red pepper – Optional for slightly spicy garlic Parmesan wings (or black pepper for less heat).

-• Herbs – Instead of Italian seasoning, use a combo of fresh parsley, thyme and rosemary.
+• Herbs – Instead of Italian seasoning, use a combo of fresh parsley, thyme, and rosemary.

 • Lemon – Mix in some fresh lemon zest into the coating for a citrus twist.